Posted Nov 11, 2019 at 08:44. Revised Jun 10, 2021 at 09:28.

 The work of the Legal Insurrection people is probably a game-changer for reporting higher education craziness.
-It is unlikely that any other incident of college social justice warrior high jinks has received the continuing public and in-depth coverage that LI has provided.
-The spectrum of contributors lets the reader have a good feel for what different segments of the population are thinking.
+It is unlikely that any other college social justice warrior high jinks have received the continuing in-depth coverage that LI has provided.
+The spectrum of contributors lets the reader have a good feel for what different population segments are thinking.
 Look at LI’s dumber contributors factually and accept their stupid comments for what they are — the views of uninformed people.

 The Elyria Chronicle-Telegram

-The story on the ground in Oberlin is far more complicated than it looks on the surface, and cannot be ferreted out by a few rookie reporters from the East Coast in a few phone calls.
+The story on the ground in Oberlin is far more complicated than it looks on the surface and cannot be ferreted out by a few rookie reporters from the East Coast making a few phone calls.